-.
-According to Editor Aaron Crowell Managing of HorrorHound Magazine, the movie was the first feature length horror film with a scarecrow as its centerpiece, with many having copied this image in the superseding years, giving Feigelson credit as the entire “killer scarecrow” genre.
+Directed by veteran novelist Frank De Felitta from a script by J. D. Feigelson, Dark Night of the Scarecrow is a suspense/horror 1981 made-for-television film airing on CBS.
+According to Editor Aaron Crowell Managing of HorrorHound Magazine, the movie was the first feature length horror film with a scarecrow as its centerpiece, with many having copied this image in the superseding years, giving Feigelson credit as progenitor of the entire killer scarecrow genre.

 Tropes in the film: